Whitianga Activities Attractions Travel Guide Weather

 7. Fishing in The Coromandel

-The Coromandel is one of New Zealand's favorite and most accessible fishing destinations, with over 400 kilometers of coastline and over 100 offshore islands.
-Waipae Magic Charters run fishing sightseeing snorkeling tours.
+The Coromandel is one of New Zealand's favourite and most accessible fishing destinations, with over 400 kilometres of coastline and over 100 offshore islands.
+Waipae Magic Charters run fishing, sightseeing, and snorkelling tours.

 Within a relatively small region, it offers some of New Zealand's best fishing.
-You may be guaranteed to locate somewhere to fish, dive, or snorkel with an East and West Coast, as well as plenty of bays and islands for safety.
+You may be guaranteed to locate somewhere to fish, dive, or snorkel on the East and West Coasts, as well as plenty of bays and islands for safety.
 Whatever your passion, whether it's beach surfcasting, relaxing among mussel farms, live baiting, or venturing further afield in search of that elusive game fish, The Coromandel has it all.

 New Chum Beach